 Park staff inspect the boundaries of the Park regularly for dumping and encroachment.
-New homeowners will sometimes dump yard waste over their fences into the Park, or attempt to add new gates or private landscaping that are not allowed.
+New homeowners will sometimes dump yard waste over their fences into the Park or attempt to add new gates or private landscaping that are not allowed.
 These individuals are contacted by Park Rangers in accordance with the encroachment and dumping policies of SSPRD.
 In the Wolhurst Community on the southeast boundary of the Park, the structures and ornamental plantings of twelve mobile homes are documented as allowed encroachments.
-Agreements between the City of Littleton and homeowners were made for non-replacement of these structures when they fail or are removed.
-Native trees and plantings on the encroachment are under ownership of the Park, but maintenance of the property as private backyards is currently allowed due to historic conditions.
-It is important that new staff, City and District Directors, and the Wolhurst Management remain aware of this border situation.
+A licensed use agreement between the City of Littleton and homeowners was made to require non-replacement of these structures when they fail or are removed, but to allow residents to use a small portion of the park as a backyard with non-permanent alterations.
+Native trees and plantings on the encroachment are under ownership of the Park.
+It is important that any new staff, City and District Directors, and the Wolhurst Management remain aware of this border situation.